lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Proxy port`

-Port for the LOCKSS content proxy.
-Accept the default -- it can be changed later if necessary.
+Enter the port for the LOCKSS content proxy.
+We recommend accepting the default :samp:`24670`; the value can be changed later if necessary.

 ----------
 Mail Relay